 However, I also learned that a few restaurants, including Chik-fil-A and Jimmy Johns, use peanut oil in their deep frying, and there are some cooks who swear by the stuff.
 Because of that, I decided to try peanut oil when it made its way to Aldi’s limited-stock shelves.

 Carlini Pure Peanut Oil is a Seasonal Favorite, meaning it appears on Aldi shelves for longer than a typical ALDI Find, but it is not a permanent Regular Buy.
 It retails for $9.89 for one gallon (128 oz.) at the time of publication.
-This is a lot more than a comparable amount of Carlini Pure Vegetable Oil, but it is also a fair bit less than peanut oil found at other grocers, including Walmart, which runs about $2 more a gallon at the time of this post.
+At 7.7 cents an ounce, this is over twice the cost per ounce than a comparable amount of Carlini Pure Vegetable Oil, but it is also a fair bit less than peanut oil found at other grocers, including Walmart, which runs about $2 more a gallon at the time of this post.